<> <> <> <>

 Proceed with caution with unverified treatment options

-While we love taking a holistic approach to treating hair loss, which includes lifestyle factors and over-the-counter treatments used in conjunction with personalised medication prescribed by a doctor, there are many alternative options floating around on the internet that aren't medically reviewed.
+While we love taking a holistic approach to treating hair loss, which includes lifestyle factors and over-the-counter treatments used in conjunction with personalised medical treatments, there are many alternative options floating around on the internet that aren't medically reviewed.

 In your search for treatment options, you may have stumbled upon recommendations for essential oils like peppermint oil, lavender oil and rosemary oil as well as a few others.